Imayush798/Automatic-Time-Table-Scheduling-Using-Genetic-Algorithm/README.md

-# Automatic time table scheduler using `genertic Algorithm`
+# Automatic time table scheduler using `Genetic Algorithm`
 ----------------------------------------------------------------------------------------------------------------------------
 ### An innovative timetable generation system using genetic algorithms.
 This project leverages Python, Django, HTML, and CSS to create an efficient, scalable, and user-friendly system for generating optimized schedules.
 Demonstrates expertise in AI, problem-solving, and technical versatility.